yongdd/langevin-fts/README.md

 # Features
 * Diblock Copolymer Melt
-* 3D Periodic Boundaries
+* Periodic Boundaries
-* 1D, 2D Periodic Boundaries (for test purpose)
+* 3D, 2D and 1D (1D and 2D are only for test purpose)
 * Pseudospectral Implmentation using MKL, FFTW and CUDA
 * Accelerating L-FTS using Deep Learning